KingsburyLab/pyEQL/docs/contributing.md

    git checkout -b feature-myfeature
    ```

-4. Hack away until you're satisfied.
+5. Make changes to the code until you're satisfied.

-5. Push your work back to Github:
+6. Push your work back to Github:

    ```
    git push origin feature-myfeature
    ```

-6. Create a pull request with your changes.
+7. Create a pull request with your changes.
 See [this tutorial](https://yangsu.github.io/pull-request-tutorial) for instructions.

 ## Guidelines